-Birth certificates for yourself and children Bank account numbers and statement ☐ Marriage certificate ☐ Bank Cards, cheque books, credit cards □ Domestic Violence Protection Order Department of Immigration & □ Family Court Orders Citizenship documentation ☐ Passports for yourself and children Medical records □ Drivers licence ☐ Medication ☐ Insurance policies Leases or Mortgages □ Taxation, employment and □ Car Rego Papers Income documents □ Jewellery ☐ Centrelink card or number ☐ House keys ☐ School Records ☐ Phone numbers incase you cannot take ☐ Medicare card or number your phone
+- Bank account numbers and statementsBank Cards, cheque books, credit cards

+- Department of Immigration & Citizenship documentation

+- Medical records

+- Medication

+- Leases or Mortgages

+- Car Rego Papers

+- Jewellery

+- House keys

+- Phone numbers incase you cannot take your phone

 Keep a small amount of cash to make emergency calls, key cards, house keys, essential medications and important papers together in a place where you can get them quickly or have someone else retrieve them.
 You may wish to have a copy of these left with someone you trust.